RyanWolf01/Search-Fund-Scrub-System/README.md

 The Google Form interface is optimal for scrubbing, requiring fewer button clicks compared to alternatives like HubSpot.

-The project is currently in-progress, and video tutorials and the corresponding google form will be posted a few days after 5/25/2022.
+Video tutorials will be posted in the future.